Boss-coder/Dnvoc-Cafe-and-Saloon-/README.md

 # Dnvoc Cafe and Saloon
-PHP voting script development for Dnvoc
+This folder holds files for Dnvoc Cafe and Saloon service.